-To play Teeko you need a board like this on the image below.
-It consists of 25 circular fields connected with horizontal, vertical and and diagonal lines.
+To play Teeko you need a board like this in the image below.
+It consists of 25 circular fields connected with horizontal, vertical and diagonal lines.
 The image below shows the traditional version of the board as designed by John Scarne.

 Phase I of the play – placing pieces

-At the beginning of the game there are no pieces on the board.
+At the beginning of the game, there are no pieces on the board.
 Players draw lots to determine who plays the opening move (this player usually plays with black pieces).
-After the opening move players make moves alternately.
+After the opening move, players take turns alternately.

 The image below shows one possible position after completion of the first phase.

 Phase II of the play – moving pieces